Amrita-TIFAC-Cyber-Blockchain/2025_24AL733_Connected_Vehicles_and_Security/Assets/Projects/CVS01/README.md

 -----
 Visualization of results
+The project utilizes a dual-layered visualization approach to demonstrate both real-time algorithmic execution and post-simulation empirical metrics.

+1. Real-Time Physical Simulation (SUMO & TraCI GUI)During the live execution of runner.py, the simulation provides immediate visual feedback of the privacy states of all vehicles on the 5x5 urban grid:Dynamic Color-Coding: Vehicles dynamically change colors via TraCI commands to represent their current vulnerability:Green (Default): The vehicle is broadcasting normally and is highly vulnerable to spatial-temporal tracking.Yellow (Pending Swap): The vehicle has initiated a pseudonym change but is actively searching for $\ge 2$ neighbors to form a Mix-Zone.Red (Radio Silence): The vehicle has successfully swapped its identifier and temporarily disabled BSM broadcasts to evade the attacker's prediction radius.On-Screen Display (OSD): A live overlay renders the active Scenario Name, Mitigation Logic, and Color Legend directly onto the simulation map.

+2. Interactive Analytical Dashboard (dashboard.py)To prove the efficacy of the algorithms, a decoupled Streamlit web application parses the generated JSON artifacts (metrics.json and trajectories.json) into interactive academic visualizations:Quantitative Bar Charts: Dynamically compares the Tracking Success Rate (%) and Linkability (%) across all four scenarios (Baseline, Naive, Smart, Hybrid), visually proving the degradation of the attacker's capabilities from ~100% down to $<20\%$.Spatial Trajectory Overlays (The Visual Proof): Uses Matplotlib to plot the 2D $X, Y$ coordinate path of a sample vehicle.
+It overlays the Ground Truth Path (Solid Blue Line) against the Attacker's Reconstructed Track (Dashed Red Line).This interactive map proves exactly where the Hybrid evasion algorithm mathematically breaks the spatial-temporal link, forcing the red line to drop the blue line.

 -----
 ### [Literature Survey](./R1/README.md)
 Paper :Anonymity Assurance Using Efficient Pseudonym Consumption in Internet of Vehicles – Sensors 2023